Rimmuru/RimurusMenu-Docs/index.md

 Controller Support | Allows Controller Support for the menu Embed Scripts | Use 2t1 with through Rimurus Menu
-Max Options | Adjust how many options are shown at once
+Max Options | Adjust how many options are shown at once Info Window Pos | Adjust the position of the info windows

 ### > Menu UI